Las Vegas Culture: A look at why ‘Sin City’ has more to it than meets the eye.

 With its distinct bohemian vibe, downtown is also home to Freemont Street.
 It is the ‘original’ Vegas, home to classic and pleasingly worn casinos like the handsome Golden Nugget.
 It’s a far cry from the mammoth gaming experiences that surround the Strip, but its old-fashioned charm has seen it become a firm favourite with players.
 It also hosts one of the best poker tournaments in Vegas.
 With the gleefully garish bright-lights chaos of the Freemont Street Experience surrounding it, the Nugget and neighbouring casinos offer an unexpected slice of apple-pie Americana.

 There’s much of the mania that ignited the fire inside the Yale architecture students here.
 Firstly, kitsch neon, 1,500 ft canopy complete with ‘Viva Vision’ screen made up of 12.5 million LEDs.
 There’s also a slot-inspired zip line.
 And oodles of vintage charm.
+You can visit the best casino online in canada, the UK, or anywhere else, but you never get the raw spirit of the golden years anywhere but here.
 But for the complete experience, one must head a little less than a mile north.
 This is where one of the world’s most unconventional museums awaits.

 Where Neon Goes to Die

 Worth suffering the stifling desert heat for, the one-of-a-kind Neon Museum is dedicated to saving and preserving vintage neon signs.
 The 1996-founded partnership between the Allied Arts Council of Southern Nevada and the City of Las Vegas is today an independent non-profit organisation located on Las Vegas Boulevard and Bonanza, exhibiting iconic signs restored to glory as the flux of the Strip has cast them aside.